-Students installed this European ethnobotanical garden on the campus Organic Farm with a four-square design that mimics a Persian-inspired garden layout common during the Renaissance.
+Students installed this ethnobotanical garden in 2004 with a four-square design that mimics a Persian-inspired garden layout common during the Renaissance.
 A traditional yew hedge encloses the paths and parterres (geometric planting beds).
-The herbs are labeled according to the humoral system which was central to medieval and Renaissance healing practices in Europe.
+The herbs were originally labeled according to the humoral system which was central to medieval and Renaissance healing practices in Europe.

 How to get to the garden:

-If you’re walking, follow sings to Organic Farm/path to Sustainable Agriculture Lab from the Library Loop, or you can drive to the Organic Farm and walk to the medicinal herb garden.
-Here are Google Maps Directions, if you’d like them.
+If you’re walking, follow signs to Organic Farm/Sustainable Agriculture Lab from the Library Loop or Parking lot B, or you can drive to the Organic Farm and park near the garden.
+Google Directions

 - The Native Plant Salvage Project